joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 ### The Configuration

 The port and the logical name for the `orders` and `customers` services change from one service to another.
 This code has default properties (`gateway.orders.hostname-and-port` and `gateway.customers.hostname-and-port`) specified in `application.properties` that work on `localhost`, but that won't work in production.
-Thankfully, Spring Boot supports [12-factor style configuration](https://12factor.net/config).
-This will make it trivial to redefine the default values without recompiling the application binaries in production.
+Spring Boot supports [12-factor style configuration](https://12factor.net/config), which simplifies redefining default values without recompiling the application binaries in production.
 We'll use a Kubernetes `ConfigMap` to override the default value.

-// include: code/orders/src/main/resource/application.properties
+// include: code/orders/src/main/resources/application.properties
 // todo how do we add only two properties from that file, `server.port`, and `spring.application.name`.
 The gateway aalso has two specific, custom properties, `gateway.orders.hostname-and-port` and `gateway.customers.hostname-and-port`.
 We'll add all the others later.

+We want some values only to be active when some condition is met.
+We were going to use Spring's concept of a profile, a label that - once switched on - could result in some specific configuration being executed or activated.
+You can use labels to parameterize the application's runtime environment and execution in different environments (e.g.: `production`, `staging`, `dev`).
+We will run the `gateway` application with the `SPRING_PROFLES_ACTIVE` environment variable set to `cloud`.
+Our Spring-based gateway application will start up, see an environment variable signaling that a particular profile should be active, and then load the regular configuration _and_ the profile-specific configuration.
+In this case, the profile-specific configuration lives in `application-cloud.properties`.

+// include: code/gateway/src/main/resources/application-cloud.properties

 ### Go Time